GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

   add_index(:chirps, :created_at)
 end
 ```
-Here we have a call to the `create_table` function, passing in the name of the table, "chirps" (by convention, table names are pluralised).
+Here we call the `create_table` function, passing in the name of the table (as a `Symbol`, but a `String` will work too), "chirps".
+By convention, table names are pluralised in Genie/SearchLight.
 The `column_id` function creates a `primary_key`, auto-incrementable.
-While `column` creates a new column - the first argument is the name of the column, the second is the type.
+While `column` returns a column definition - the first argument is the name of the column, the second is the type.
 Finally, `add_index` will created an index on the `created_at` column.
 Now we can run our migration:
 ```julia
 genie> Migration.up()